Allan Slaight: Career

-Instead, Slaight, married his wife Ada Mitchell in 1950 when he was 19 and with three young children to support (Gary b.
-1951, Greg b.
-1953, Jan Marie b.
-1954), combined his entrepreneurial spirit and his showmanship savvy to enter the world of radio.

-While Slaight focused his talent for showmanship in the realm of broadcasting, the magic continued to be ever-present in Slaight's life.
-In an interview with The Globe and Mail in 2005, Slaight showcased his extensive library of magic trick books.
-The collection numbers in the thousands of volumes and is one of the single largest collections on the craft.
+While working in radio and broadcasting, magic continued to be a part of Slaight's life.
+In an interview with The Globe and Mail in 2005, Slaight showcased his collection of thousands of magic trick books.

-Slaight is the author of a number of magic titles including Stewart James in Print: The First Fifty Years (1989), The James File (3 Book Set) (2000), the largest work ever published on magic, let alone on the magic of one man, and Essential Stewart James (2007).
+Slaight is the author of several magic titles including Stewart James in Print: The First Fifty Years (1989), The James File (3 Book Set) (2000), and Essential Stewart James (2007).
 Slaight co-hosted an annual magicians conference, 31 Faces North, with performing arts organization Magicana (Artistic Director David Ben) every summer.
 It is an annual invitation-only event inspired by and meant to resurrect the spirit of collaboration and camaraderie seen in the once-held magician's event (The Ibidem Event) hosted by P. Howard Lyons.

-Slaight's own magic tricks (the Magnetic Miraskill, OTWONE Prediction and others) can be found in most magic magazines from the past 50 years such as Ibidem, Genii – The Conjurors' Magazine, and Magic – The Independent Magazine for Magicians.
-Slaight's contributions to the world of magic were acknowledged by Magicana when he was presented with Spins and Needles: The Magic of Allan Slaight, a hardcover book celebrating 62 of Slaight's own magic tricks.
+Slaight's magic tricks (the Magnetic Miraskill, OTWONE Prediction and others) can be found in most magic magazines from the past 50 years such as Ibidem, Genii – The Conjurors' Magazine, and Magic – The Independent Magazine for Magicians.
+In recognition of his involvement in magic, Magicana presented Slaight with Spins and Needles: The Magic of Allan Slaight, a hardcover book featuring 62 of his magic tricks.